NervanaSystems/ngraph-python/doc/source/building_graphs.rst

     c = ng.squared_L2(y - y0)
     d = ng.deriv(c, w)

-The python variable ``d`` will hold an ``Op`` whose value is the derivative ``dc/dw``.
-In this example, we knew which ops contain the variables to be trained (e.g. ``w``).
-For a more general optimizer, we could search through all the subexpressions looking for the dependant variables.
+The Python variable ``d`` will hold an ``Op`` whose value is the derivative ``dc/dw``.
+In this example, we knew which ``Ops`` contain the variables to be trained (for example, ``w``).
+For a more general optimizer, we could search through all the subexpressions to look for the dependant variables.
 This is handled by the ``variables`` method, so ``c.variables()`` would return the list of ``Ops`` ``[w, b]``.

 An important distinction to make here is that the ``deriv`` function does not perform symbolic or numeric differentiation.
-In fact it does not compute anything at all.
-Its sole job is to construct another computational graph using the existing upstream graph of ``c`` and return a handle to that new computational graph (``d``).
-No computation is therefore taking place at this point until a user evaluates a computation of ``d`` using a transformer.
+In fact, it does not compute anything at all.
+Its sole job is to construct another computational graph using the existing upstream graph of ``c`` and then return a handle to that new computational graph (``d``).
+Therefore, no computation is taking place at this point until a user evaluates a computation of ``d`` using a transformer.

 ..
 Note::
-  The following functionality is likely to be supplanted more composable abstractions involving op graph containers.
+  The following functionality is likely to be supplanted by more composable abstractions involving op graph containers in the future.

 In some cases, it is convenient for an op graph construction function to associate additional information with an ``Op``.
 For example, the ``softmax`` function returns a ``DivideOp`` but when that output value is then used in a cross-entropy entropy calculation, the derivative computation would be numerically unstable if performed directly.
-To avoid this The ``softmax`` function can indicate that the ``DivideOp`` is part of a ``softmax`` computation and indicate the sub-graphs that are useful in cross-entropy and derivatives by adding a ``deriv_handler`` to the ``DivideOp``:
+To avoid this, the ``softmax`` function can indicate that the ``DivideOp`` is part of a ``softmax`` computation and can add a ``deriv_handler`` to the ``DivideOp`` to indicate the subgraphs that are useful in cross-entropy and derivative calculations.

 More details about the mechanics of automatic differiantion and how ``deriv`` works are covered in :doc:`autodiff`.